What Does a Forensic Accountant Do in Divorce?

 In a divorce situation, one of the main things a forensic accountant will do is review both business and personal documentation that can reveal financial information regarding a spouse.
-Following are some additional ways in which a forensic accountant can be used in a divorce.
+Following are some additional ways to use a forensic accountant for divorce.

 - Search for hidden assets and income, including probing for hidden bank accounts and/or property.